WSLegion/WH2_Dwarf_Mod/README.md

    * Miners(Melee Variant):
       * Enable "Entrench" (Units cannot move if this ability is active.
 The first 10 second will not grant any bonus since they are still working on the Trench, afterwards, gain extra Melee Defence, Charge Resistance, Ward Save and Missile Resistance, you can activate this ability during deplyment phase to start this 10s countdown before the battle starts!) <br>
       (A total of 90% Missile Resistance is given after the effect kicks in, no thank you I don't care about your ratling gun.
 The overall buff is pretty ridiculous but this army can take heavy casualty if you leave enemy Artillery/Flame Thrower alive for too long or get ambushed)
+   * Bolt Throwers:
+      * Replace the normal fire mode with a new missile weapon, fires a volley of bolts (similar to the elven bolt throwers), and every bolt will cause a small explosion upon impact
 # Ungrim
 Slayer spam, not a lot changes here.
 (Why does CA think nerfing journey's End is a good idea?)
 ## Stage 1 (level 10)